Saakethjayarama/Excel_Query_Engine/README.md

 - `ExcelQueryEngine.py` — top-level re-export for backward compatibility
 - `requirements.txt` — runtime dependency list

+**About**

+The Excel Query Engine is a small, dependency-light utility for programmatically loading and querying Excel-style data.
+It provides a simple API to:

+- Load spreadsheet data (from a filename or in-memory structures).
+- Read single cells and rectangular ranges.
+- Find cells by value and fetch adjacent cells.
+- Extract header-based tables as lists of dictionaries.
+- Select specific columns by Excel column letter.

+It intentionally exposes both low-level primitives (cell/range access) and higher-level helpers (table extraction, column selection) so you can use it for quick automation tasks as well as in larger data pipelines.

+**Why it's useful**

+- Fast prototyping: quickly script small data extraction tasks without setting up a heavyweight Excel-processing pipeline.
+- Reproducible extraction: encode extraction rules in code so you can re-run and version-control them alongside other project code.
+- Lightweight integration: use it inside ETL jobs, test harnesses, or small CLI utilities where bringing in the full `openpyxl` workbook model is unnecessary.
+- Safe defaults: helpers return plain Python lists and dictionaries making the output easy to inspect, test, and serialize.

+**Where to use it**

+- Data analysis and reporting: extract specific ranges or tables from shared spreadsheets for downstream analysis.
+- Finance and operations: pull monthly figures, reconciliations, or small reports into scripts or scheduled tasks.
+- QA and testing: verify spreadsheet-based test fixtures or validate exported reports.
+- Prototyping and automation: build small utilities that transform spreadsheet data into CSV, JSON or feed into other systems.

 Usage Examples

 Below are a few quick examples showing how to use `ExcelQueryEngine`.
 These examples assume